 The radiography program is a 23-month full time program.
-The program does not provide accommodations for part time students.
+The program does not provide accommodations for part-time students.
 Students attend forty (40) hours per week.
 Academic and clinical instruction is based on 40 hours of required attendance.
-The program begins after the fourth of July, and graduation is typically held during the third week of May.
+The program begins after the fourth of July, and graduation is in May.
 Circumstances such as illness or pregnancy may result in the length of the program being extended.
 All students are required to complete the program within 36 months.
 The program does not provide for the early release of students.